 Blair Woods is a former athlete and sports agent who has now found his true purpose, which is to give back to the community through mentorship by using basketball as his platform.

-“I want to have a basketball summer school where athletes can come and train with me and then we can also study, ” says Woods.
+“I want to have a basketball summer school where athletes can come and train with me and then we can also study,” says Woods.”They would come between three to four weeks out of the summer.
+We’ll go over ACT prep courses to prepare them for college.”

 When did your passion for basketball begin?